-Exploring cross-industry health and safety learning, our article in the latest Port Strategy magazine (October 2020), explains how confidential reporting can improve port safety and what makes it different from other types of safety reporting and whistleblowing.
+Exploring cross-industry health and safety learning, our article in Port Strategy magazine (October 2020) explains how confidential reporting can improve port safety.

 For more information on joining CIRAS, contact our business development manager Marc Spillman on 07876 578981 or firstname.lastname@example.org.